-- 12.3.1 Students are expected to attend all timetabled classes and stipulated learning activities and be punctual in order to achieve the best learning outcomes.
-A student will be deemed as absent from class if s/he - (a) fails to seek prior approval from the module teacher for not attending the full lesson with a valid reason; or
+12.3.1 Students are expected to attend all timetabled classes and stipulated learning activities and be punctual in order to achieve the best learning outcomes.
+A student will be deemed as absent from class if s/he

-- (b) fails to attend the timetabled class within the first 15 minutes; or - (c) fails to satisfy the specific attendance requirements set by respective module teachers and made clear to students in advance. - 12.3.2 Students who suffer from chronic illness and require regular medical consultations, which may affect their overall attendance of a module are recommended to discuss with the module teacher for other possible arrangements prior to the start of the module or as soon as the medical condition is diagnosed.
-Students may need to present supporting documents from registered medical practitioners or medical professionals if so required. - 12.3.3 Students who need to take a leave of absence exceeding five consecutive days owing to illness or other justifiable reasons must apply for leave of absence within three working days after resumption of study.
+- (a) fails to seek prior approval from the module teacher for not attending the full lesson with a valid reason; or - (b) fails to attend the timetabled class within the first 15 minutes; or - (c) fails to satisfy the specific attendance requirements set by respective module teachers and made clear to students in advance. - 12.3.2 Students shall attain an attendance rate of 80% of all the meetings of a module in order to be eligible for sitting the end-of-module examination.
+If attending a class is not possible owing to justifiable reasons, students should report their absence from class to the module teacher for advice and assistance. - 12.3.3 Students who suffer from chronic illness and require regular medical consultations, which may affect their overall attendance of a module are recommended to discuss with the module teacher for other possible arrangements prior to the start of the module or as soon as the medical condition is diagnosed.
+Students may need to present supporting documents from registered medical practitioners or medical professionals if so required. - 12.3.4 Students who need to take a leave of absence exceeding five consecutive days owing to illness or other justifiable reasons must apply for leave of absence within three working days after resumption of study.
 They must submit the appropriate application form with supporting documents.
-Approval will be granted by the Registrar on a case-by-case basis. - 12.3.4 Students shall attain an attendance rate of 80% of all the meetings of a module in order to be eligible for sitting for the end-of-module examination.
+Approval will be granted by the Registrar on a case-by-case basis.